 A Mr. Martin surveyed the (then) position.
 There were 35 Scouts on the books, he said, and the average attendance was 30.
 The Rover Crew had only five members, but 15 were serving in the Royal Navy either as officers or ratings.
 Already this year five boys have become Naval Artificers.
 "I think we keep the Navy going" he remarked with a smile (associated photographs with this article clearly show that 5th was a Sea Scout Troop at this time).

 September 2009 saw a composite Patrol consisting of Patrol Leader Robert, Thomas, George and James win the Emelyn Trophy - the first time the troop has won this competition in its 80-year history.

 2010 continued the success when over the weekend of 6/7 Feb 2010 the Troop shone at the RN Sea Scout Swimming Championships.
 Our team of swimmers - Naomi, Jake, Ben, Harry and Robert won the coveted Otter Shield trophy.
 This particular award presented to the Scout Association in 1910 for swimming and lifesaving has been competed for every year since.
 It came to Gosport for the first time and appropriately in our Centenary Year.

 July 2014 saw the Group mourning the passing of Bill Hyde.
 Bill had been with the 5th Gosport since the mid 1970s, as Group Vice Chairman, and was one of the key people responsible for building the 5th Gosport's HQ.
-This was recognised with the Medal of Merit in 2000 and a Bar to the Medal of Merit earlier that year.
+This was recognised with the Medal of Merit in 2000 and a Bar to the Medal of Merit in early 2014.

 Early 2015 saw the Group decide to extend the Headquarters by knocking through the wall between the Main Deck and the Boat Shed, which involves building a new Boat Shed on site and to the south of the existing building; planning and fundraising for this is on-going.